roylee0704/indexer/README.md

 ## Specification:

-### SplitFunc
+### SplitFunc(buf []byte, atEOF bool) (advance int, token []byte, err)

+- `advance`: how much you can ignore on the next iteration.
+- `token`: word/term extracted, if any.
+- `err`: error

 This is under an assumption that a token is surrounded by control-breaks.
-To obtain the token, ignore first-half of control-breaks, and a token is found when last-half of control-break found. i.e: "cbcbcbcb**TokenFound**cbcb"
+Ignore first-half of control-breaks, end of token is found when last-half of control-break found. i.e: "cbcbcbcb**TokenFound**cbcb".

 In general, there are 2 cases in the function: